andrasreka96/glassStoreTesting/README.md

 # glassStoreTesting
-Simple model of a glass purchase, created with the purpose of learning software testing
+Simple model application for purchasing glasses, created with the purpose of learning software testing.

 # Development
 ## Environment prerequisites